glutanimate/image-occlusion-enhanced/README.md

 ## Overview

-*Image Occlusion Enhanced* is an add-on for the spaced repetition flashcard program [Anki](http://ankisrs.net/) that allows you to create flashcards which hide parts of an image and test your knowledge on the occluded information.
+*Image Occlusion Enhanced* is an add-on for the spaced repetition flashcard program [Anki](http://ankisrs.net/).
+It allows you to create flashcards that hide parts of an image to test your knowledge of that hidden information.

 ## Table of Contents